Follow these tips to fix flooded snow blower engine:

 The most obvious sign that your machine is flooded is finding gas on the tip of the spark plug.
 Remove the spark plug from your snow blower and carefully inspect it.
 If there is fuel on it, simply clean it off.

 You don’t need to replace the spark plug with a new one.
 You will need to replace it only if the porcelain is cracked or if there is too much carbon buildup on it.
 Having spare spark plugs, fuel lines, and a bottle of fuel stabilizer in your garage is a must when owning a snow blower.
-You can buy quality spark plugs in bulk right here .
+Note that you can buy quality spark plugs in bulk.

 As the last step, put your spark plug back in place.
 I do, however, recommend you check the gap on your spark plug with a gauge gap measuring tool before you re-install it.